aknobloch/QtPlex/README.md

 ### Goals
 * Abstract the IP address for the server into a proper setting.
+* Icons for Linux and Windows
+* Officially packaged distributable will be made.
-* Cross-platform testing needs to be done,
+* Cross-platform testing needs to be done, possibly w/ Selenium.
 * Adding support for Windows media key shortcuts.
-* Officially packaged distributable will be made.
+* OS notifications re: song playback

 ------
 ### Acknowledgments